neura-sx/graphene-book/part1/windows_build.md

 "[Visual-Studio-Home]\VC\vcvarsall" x86_amd64
 "[Graphene-Aux]\cmake-3.4.1-win32-x86\bin\cmake-gui" -G "Visual Studio 14 Win64"
 ```
+> Make sure you replace all placeholders with appropriate paths.

 As a result the CMake GUI should appear on your screen.
 Enter the following path in the source code field: `[Graphene-Main]\bitshares-2`.
 Enter the following path in the binaries field: `[Graphene-Main]\bin64`.